 PHILOSOPHY

 Kantaing house is a type of house that is found everywhere in Cambodia, particularly on the edge of the Mekong River where established themselves most Chinese settlers.
 “Kantaing” is also a Chinese term meaning “Guangdong”, a province of China.
-The Khmer people called the Chinese of this region “Chen Kantaing”.
+The Khmer people called the Chinese of this X “Chen Kantaing”.
 The Kantaing style was therefore imported to Cambodia by Chinese Guangdong and adapted to the local climate.
 One of these adaptations was to raise the foundation of the house instead of building it directly on the ground.

 The Kantaing houses have an inverted V-shaped roof, a single long room with two gables (Hor Cheang) without canopies.
-Depending on the status of the owner, there are a number of column on the long axis of the house.
-Thus, the richer is the owner, the more numerous are the columns.
+Depending on the status of the owner, there are a number of columns on the long axis of the house.
+Thus, the richer the owner, the more numerous are the columns.

-H O T E L B A T T A M B A N G P E T H H O U S E
+P E T H H O U S E

 The word “Peth” comes from the Khmer word “banhchheth” which means “oblique”.
 This refers to the hipped roof of Peth houses.
 This architectural style is most popular with the Khmer population since the 1950s.
 It is a recognizable style because of the shape of the roof (Hor Cheang).
 There is no sleepers supporting the roof, but a single central column serving as support.
 Generally, the Peth house has walls higher than the houses of other styles.
 Ventilation comes from the upper part of the walls around the house.